 The sockeye salmon that climb this river may in some years be targeted in the lake.
 See the listing above.

-No fishing is allowed below White River Falls, where it provides spawning habitat for sockeye salmon and other anadromous fish that swim into this Lake Wenatchee tributary.
+No fishing is allowed below White River Falls, which provides spawning habitat for sockeye salmon and other anadromous fish that swim into this Lake Wenatchee tributary.

 Best Fishing in Douglas County

 Grimes lake is over 100 acres and is a good draw for Lahontan cutthroat trout fishing during its shortened season.